jopham/automation/README.md

 ## To do
 - Get and pre-process data if necessary
-- Create/pick existing analytics model to run
+- Create/pick existing ML model to run
 - commonScripts:
   - getCall: create a GET call
   - postCall: create a POST call